-M Policy 2.2.7 The District shall coordinate with its tenants and the cities of National City or San Diego to enhance access and connectivity between the Tenth Avenue and National City marine terminals, on both the waterside and landside, to allow for the convenient transfer of goods.
+The District shall coordinate with its tenants and the cities of National City or San Diego to enhance access and connectivity between the Tenth Avenue and National City marine terminals, on both the waterside and landside, to allow for the convenient transfer of goods.
 Specific improvements to enhance the connectivity between terminals are outlined in Chapter 5, Planning Districts, including any planned improvements within the applicable planning district or subdistrict.

-M Policy 2.2.8 The District shall engage with regional, State, and federal agencies with transportation authority to preserve and enhance deep-water channels, waterways, berths, and navigation corridors within the Bay.
+The District shall engage with regional, State, and federal agencies with transportation authority to preserve and enhance deep-water channels, waterways, berths, and navigation corridors within the Bay to maintain deep-water ship access.